-The Woodbridge Township Domestic Violence Response Team (DVRT) is a volunteer organization that assists victims of domestic violence.
+The Woodbridge Township Domestic Violence Response Team (DVRT) is made up of volunteers from Woodbridge and its surrounding areas.
 All prospective volunteers are required to complete an application.
 A criminal background check and an interview will be conducted.
 All applicants must possess a valid NJ driver’s license and have their own transportation to police headquarters for assistance calls.
 Applicants that have criminal records or have been convicted of domestic violence may be denied acceptance.
-Other conditions that may prevent an applicant’s approval include, ask but are not limited to: psychiatric or mental health issues, inability to read, write, or clearly speak English, alcohol or substance abuse issues, or any other issue that may interfere with the applicant’s ability to assist a domestic violence victim.
+Other conditions which may prevent an applicant’s approval include (but are not limited to): psychiatric or mental health issues, inability to read, write, or clearly speak English, alcohol or substance abuse issues, or any other issues which may interfere with the applicant’s ability to assist a domestic violence victim.

 Monthly team meetings are held and team members must attend (although some excused absences are allowed).
 Additional training may be required during the team members’ time on the team.
 In addition to responding to headquarters to assist victims, the team is involved in many community events to promote public awareness and education on domestic violence.
 All team members are expected and required to participate in as many events as possible.

 Training is run on a periodic basis.
 Completed applications may be mailed/returned to:

 Woodbridge Police Department